My Management Style It’s too easy to say that he is a servant leader. The reality is that Eddy seeks out opportunities for his team to be successful.

 When assigning tasks, I always started by asking my team members how they would approach them.
 I encouraged them to share their thought processes and plans, and I actively listened, asking probing questions to help them refine their strategies.
 By involving them in the decision-making process, I empowered them to take ownership of their work.

-In my role as a product design leader, I recognised the importance of proactive communication and managing expectations.
+His leadership style let’s designers grow, but always with a pragmatic, creative, commercial and kind eye over their work so that he can help them to shape their outputs Manage Expectations In my role as a product design leader, I recognised the importance of proactive communication and managing expectations.
 I encouraged my team members to communicate the expected outcomes of their tasks proactively.
 By setting clear deadlines, quality standards, and scope expectations, we were able to align our efforts effectively.
 This proactive approach helped us anticipate potential challenges and adjust our plans accordingly.

 I also emphasised the need for open and transparent communication within the wider team.
 I encouraged my team members to liaise with stakeholders, communicate progress, and address any concerns or changes in a timely manner.
 By setting an example of proactive communication, I empowered my team to take ownership of their work and build trust with external stakeholders.